D-JPM/D-JPM/README.md

 - Develop robust data analytical tools using Python
 - Build expertise in Pandas and Openpyxl for data analysis and Excel automation
 - Curate my own config for a Linux distro
-- Learn secure coding and web application defense practcies
+- Learn secure coding and web application defense practices
 - Run away from Windows

 ### Projects